 Words by Jóhann Páll Ástvaldsson

-This article is an excerpt.
-Read the full article in the latest issue of Iceland Review Magazine.
+This article appears in the latest issue of Iceland Review Magazine.
 Subscribe here to get the magazine delivered to your door.

 Iceland Review is the longest-running English-language magazine, presenting Iceland’s community, culture, and nature since 1963.